nicolashery/nicolashery.com/posts/2023-10-07-nesting-reader-environments-servant.md

   }
 ```

-Our environment holds resources and context that most of our request handlers will need.
+Our environment holds the resources and context that most of our request handlers will need.
 In this example, the environment contains a [pool](https://hackage.haskell.org/package/resource-pool/docs/Data-Pool.html#t:Pool) of database connections, an [HTTP connection manager](https://hackage.haskell.org/package/http-client/docs/Network-HTTP-Client.html#t:Manager) used by our HTTP client, a `TraceId` for telemetry, and an authenticated `User` object:

 ```haskell
 data AppEnv = AppEnv